Azure/azure-sdk/docs/cpp/introduction.md

 {% include requirement/MUST id="cpp-service-client-name" %} name service client types with the _Client_ suffix (for example, `ConfigurationClient`).

-{% include requirement/MUST id="cpp-service-client-namespace" %} place service client types that the consumer is most likely to interact with in the root namespace of the client library (for example, `Azure::<group>::KeyVault`).
+{% include requirement/MUST id="cpp-service-client-namespace" %} place service client types that the consumer is most likely to interact with in the root namespace of the client library (for example, `Azure::<group>::<service>`).
 Specialized service clients should be placed in sub-packages.

 {% include requirement/MUST id="cpp-service-client-type" %} make service clients `classes`, not `structs`.

-{% include requirement/MUST id="cpp-service-client-immutable" %} ensure that all service client classes are immutable and stateless upon instantiation.
+{% include requirement/MUST id="cpp-service-client-immutable" %} ensure that all service client classes thread safe (usually by making them immutable and stateless).

-{% include requirement/MUST id="cpp-service-client-geturl" %} expose a `GetURL()` method which returns the URL.
+{% include requirement/MUST id="cpp-service-client-geturl" %} expose a `GetUrl()` method which returns the URL.

 #### Service Client Constructors {#cpp-client-ctor}